 By mid-1958, the club’s meeting night was moved to the second Friday of the month, but it wasn’t until October of 1958, that a semi-permanent meeting place was found.
 Gilbert High School faculty member William Graves obtained the use of a classroom for these evening meetings.
 Graves had also written an article on gravitational theory that was published in the American Journal of Physics.
 The evening programs continued with lectures on the stars, planets and other heavenly objects.
 One highlight of the second year’s activities was a trip to Housatonic Regional High School in Falls Village, to hear Dr. Harlow Shapley of Harvard talk about galaxies.
 Shapley later posed for a picture with several of the club members, and answered their many questions.

 This early history of the club is a summary of the original written by Ward Edgerton and presented at the club’s 100-th meeting in March of 1964.
-Among the original members still active in the club are Paul Pompa and Joe Zimmerman, while area residents Norman Starr and Ward Edgerton also participated in the club’s earliest activities.
+Original member Paul Pompa is still active in the club, while area residents Norman Starr and Ward Edgerton also participated in the club’s earliest activities.